Mission and Vision

-The Institute for Faculty Development is a research-based initiative to enhance existing interventions and provide culturally sensitive pedagogical training for faculty and fosters a climate for innovation in teaching and learning in a culturally responsive manner.
-It was launched by funding through the Department of Education’s strengthening Hispanic Serving Institution’s program (Title V grant award #P031S150199).
+The Institute for Faculty Development is a research-based initiative to enhance existing interventions, provide culturally sensitive pedagogical training for faculty, and foster a climate for innovation in teaching and learning in a culturally responsive manner.

 Dr. Keisha Lee has been a dynamic educator leader for over 30 years with a diverse portfolio of experience in K-12 and higher education settings specializing in Mathematics, Adult Education, and Education Leadership with an emphasis in student success, curriculum design, and professional development.
 Since January 2018, Dr. Lee has served at Vanguard University in several roles with providing services for student success and recently serves as Assistant Professor of Mathematics and Faculty Fellow for Vanguard's Institute of Faculty Development.
 Dr. Lee has a passion for empowering STEM educators to deliver relevant, innovative curriculum for 21st-century generation learners, mentoring young adults, and inspiring non-traditional adults pursuing professional studies in the STEM and medical fields; Her purpose is to inspire all to realize their passion, define their purpose and reach their destiny.

 The creation of the Institute for Faculty Development was supported by funding through the Department of Education’s Developing Hispanic Serving Institutions program.